gnachman/iterm2-website/source/_includes/3.3/documentation-shell-integration.md

 This feature is not supported in tcsh.

+For zsh and bash users: if you are unable to modify PS1 directly (for example, if you use a zsh theme that wants to control PS1), you must take an extra step.
+Add `export ITERM2_SQUELCH_MARK=1` before the shell integration script is sourced.
+Add the `iterm2_prompt_mark` as directed above to your prompt through those means available to you.

 #### Alert on next mark
 iTerm2 can show an alert box when a mark appears.
 This is useful when you start a long-running command.
 Select *Edit&gt;Marks and Annotations&gt;Alert on next mark* (Cmd-Opt-A) after starting a command, and you can go do something else in another window or tab.
 When the command prompt returns, a modal alert will appear, calling attention to the finished job.